rocker-org/devcontainer-features/src/r-apt/NOTES.md

 ## Supported platforms

-`linux/amd64` platforms `debian` and `ubuntu:focal`, `ubuntu:jammy`.
+`linux/amd64` platforms `debian`, `ubuntu:focal` and `ubuntu:jammy`.

 ## R package installation

-### Binary installation with apt
+### Binary installation via apt

 This feature will configure apt to install R and R packages.

-Packages that can be installed with apt can be displayed with the following command.
+Packages that can be installed via apt can be displayed with the following command.

 ```sh
 apt-cache search "^r-.*" | sort